bharath0091/search/README.md

 <li>Enter text and click Search Button </li>
 </ul>

-## Minimum required to run application, angular and its dependencies would be downloaded automatically from maven install
+## Minimum required installation to run application

 <ul>
 <li>Java 8</li>
 <li>Maven 3.5.0</li>
 </ul>
+Note : Angular and its dependencies would be downloaded automatically from maven install.
+It is not must to install Node, NPM, ng CLI for the begining

 ## Running UI/front-end application as a standalone application during development